classgraph/classgraph/README.md

 However, as shown below, it is possible to match classes based on references to other "external" classes, defined as superclasses, implemented interfaces, superinterfaces and annotations/meta-annotations that are defined outside of the whitelisted packages but that are *directly* referred to by a class defined within a whitelisted package: an external class is a class that is *exactly one reference link away* from a class in a whitelisted package.

-External classes are not whitelisted by default, so are not returned by `.getNamesOf...()` methods.
+External classes are not whitelisted by default, so are not returned by `ScanResult#getNamesOf...()` methods.
 However, you may whitelist external class names (in addition to package names) in the scan spec passed to the constructor.
 The FastClasspathScanner constructor determines that a passed string is a class name and not a package name if the letter after the last `'.'` is in upper case, as per standard Java conventions for package and class names.
-This will cause the external class to be returned by `.getNamesOf...()` methods.
+This will cause the external class to be returned by `ScanResult#getNamesOf...()` methods.

 ```java
 // Given a class com.xyz.MyEntity that is annotated with javax.persistence.Entity: